 How to Fix White Spots from Braces

-While prevention is always the best way to go, we understand that sometimes it’s already too late to stop white spots from showing up.
+While prevention is always the best way to go, we understand that sometimes it’s already too late to avoid white spots from showing up.
 If you already have white spots on your teeth after braces, it doesn’t mean you’re stuck with them forever.
 There are still ways to treat white spots and get your smile back on track.
 Here’s how.

 - Get hyper-vigilant about at-home oral health care.
 Even if spots have already formed, diligent oral hygiene can still help to rebuild your tooth enamel and minimize the appearance of mild spots.